salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 - To overwrite the remote changes, rerun this command with the --ignore-conflicts flag.

-- To overwrite the local changes, run the "sf project retrieve start" command with the --ignore-conflicts flag.
+- To overwrite the local changes, run the "%s project retrieve start" command with the --ignore-conflicts flag.

 # error.nothingToDeploy